brson/bloop/README.md

 # The Bloop language

-Minimal abstraction, massively parallel compile, fast execution.
-Memory safe Rust compatible.
+Minimal abstraction, massively parallel compile, fast execution, linear and affine types.
+Memory safe.
+Rust compatible.
 C compatible.

-In usus a custom parallel parser, all pases are parallel, incremental, typechecking on demand, and consider the full complitaion dag.
-Code lowering is delaid until after the entire dag is typechecked
+In usus a custom parallel parser, all pases are parallel, incremental, typechecking, resolution, and parsing, on demand, and considers the full complitaion dag.
+Code lowering is delaid until after the entire dag is typechecked.
+Code generation is with Cretonne.

+There is minimal library integration, and the library stack is completely seperate and well layered.
+The language knows nothing about allocators or standard libraries.

+There is no GC, local heaps for non-Send kinds.

 Bloop features: